 BSL Courses is a hybrid course.
 You watch videos but also have online tutorials with qualified BSL tutors.

-BSL First offer BSL Level 2 online only.
+BSL First offers BSL Level 2 online only.

-Deaf Action are based in Scotland.
+Deaf Action is based in Scotland.
 They offer both online and classroom courses.

-Deaf Unity are based in London.
+Deaf Unity is based in London.
 They offer both online and classroom courses.

-Deaf Solutions 3 are offering BSL Level 2 online only.
+Deaf Solutions 3 is offering BSL Level 2 online only.

-HiKent are based in Kent.
+HiKent is based in Kent.
 They offer both online and classroom courses.

-Remark are based in London.
+Remark is based in London.
 They offer both online and classroom courses.

-Simply Signed are based in Essex.
+Simply Signed is based in Essex.
 They offer both online and classroom courses.

 BSL Level 2 classroom courses: